Xiushishen/Greenworks-RLM4/README.md

 Transceiver GND to Jetson GND pin

+After transceiver and Jetson Orin are connected, please connect the ETO cable to the transceiver with CAN_H port to red line and CAN_L to gray line.

 Now, you should have the proper hardware connection.
 You should start registering the settings.

+Greenworks has the LCUSV-131A analyzer which checks every CAN message inputed or outputed from the mower.

 ### Pinmux